wote-dev/coach-plan/WARP.md

 <PageTransition>{children}</PageTransition>
 ```

-Background transitions use `AnimatePresence` with keyed transitions based on selected sport.
+Background transitions use `AnimatePresence` with smooth crossfade effects for the tennis background.

 ## Testing & Debugging